COVID-19 Frequently Asked Questions

 The USF COVID-19 Management Team is closely monitoring developments with the new coronavirus, COVID-19.

 The university is following procedures outlined in USF's Pandemic Prevention and Response Plan.
 We have canceled face-to-face classes for the remainder of the semester and moved to a remote learning environment.
-The university has assembled a COVID-19 Management team that meets daily and is providing daily updates to the community and coordinating the response with USF schools and colleges and key offices on campus.
+The university has assembled a COVID-19 Management team that meets frequently and is providing updates to the community and coordinating the response with USF schools and colleges and key offices on campus.
 In addition, Health Promotion Services is conducting proactive outreach to the community, answering questions, and giving presentations.
 Our facilities staff is ensuring a clean and safe environment by increasing the amount of cleaning and hand sanitizers on campus.

 Yes.
 You will work with your designated contact, Diane Sweeney in Human Resources, and supervisor to review to discuss working remotely.
 If this cannot be accommodated, you will receive your regular pay for the period of self-isolation.

 This policy relies on self-disclosure.
 In addition, supervisory personnel are responsible for supporting community members affected by these circumstances and will address any issues through the existing administrative structure.

 Students who are experiencing increased anxiety or stress may see a counselor at Counseling and Psychological Services (CAPS) located in Gillson Hall, Lower Level (415) 422-6352.
 Hours are Monday through Friday 8:30 a.m. to 5 p.m.
 Some early evening meetings available by appointment.